Indian coal allocation scam: CBI and income tax investigation

-On 31 May 2012, Central Vigilance Commission (CVC) based on a complaint of two Bharatiya Janata Party Member of Parliament Prakash Javadekar and Hansraj Ahir directed a CBI enquiry.Income Tax Department also started an enquiry based on the reference by the two BJP MP's.
+On 31 May 2012, Central Vigilance Commission (CVC) based on a complaint of two Bharatiya Janata Party Member of Parliament Prakash Javadekar and Hansraj Gangaram Ahir directed a CBI enquiry.Income Tax Department also started an enquiry based on the reference by the two BJP MP's.

 There were leaks of the report in media in March 2012 which claimed the figure to be around ₹10600 billion.
 It is called by the media as the Mother of all Scams.
 Discussion about the issue was placed in the Parliament on 26 Aug 2012 by the prime minister Manmohan Singh with wide protests from the opposition.

 According to the Comptroller and Auditor General of India, this is a leak of the initial draft and the details being brought out were observations which are under discussion at a very preliminary stage.

 On 29 May 2012, Prime Minister Manmohan Singh offered to give up his public life if found guilty in this scam.